 - a completed application form

-- a 1-page description of significant project experience
+- a 1-page summary of significant professional experience

 - 3 letters of recommendation

-- official TOEFL (or equivalent) exam scores for international applicants/non-U.S. citizens
+- unofficial TOEFL (or equivalent) exam scores for all international applicants/non-U.S. citizens